Yandex Cloud

 • Exchanging data with Managed Service for ClickHouse®

-• Importing data from Managed Service for MySQL® clusters using Sqoop
+• Importing data from a Managed Service for MySQL® cluster using Sqoop

-• Importing data from Managed Service for PostgreSQL clusters using Sqoop
+• Importing data from a Managed Service for PostgreSQL cluster using Sqoop

 • Integration with DataSphere

-• Working with Apache Kafka® topics using PySpark jobs
+• Processing Apache Kafka® topics with PySpark jobs

 • Automating operations using Managed Service for Apache Airflow™